Renovating In 425 East 58th Street: What To Know

 3. Electrical Upgrade Limitations

 Shared risers mean no meaningful electrical upgrades are possible.
-Buyers who want induction cooking or heavy electrical loads should be aware this building will not accommodate that — the building runs on gas.
+Buyers who want induction cooking or heavy electrical loads should be aware this building will not accommodate that, as the building runs on gas.

 4. Fan Coil Replacement

-The building uses a chilled water tower system (not PTACs), so older fan coils are typically due for replacement and must be handled through one of the building's approved vendors.
+The Sovereign uses a chilled water tower system (not PTACs), so older fan coils are typically due for replacement and must be handled through one of the building's approved vendors.

 Custom Millwork